ibm-cloud-docs/cephaas/view-clusters.md

 Memory
 :   The amount of memory allocated to the cluster, displayed in TB (terabytes).

-Storage
+Quota used
+:   The amount of storage quota used by the cluster, displayed in TB (terabytes).

+Cluster Quota
-:   The amount of storage allocated to the cluster, displayed in TB (terabytes).
+:   The total storage quota allocated to the cluster, displayed in TB (terabytes).

 Worker count
 :   The number of worker nodes in the cluster.